 DETACH TABLE, buffer data is also flushed to the destination table.

 You can set empty strings in single quotation marks for the database and table name.
 This indicates the absence of a destination table.
 In this case, when the data flush conditions are reached, the buffer is simply cleared.
 This may be useful for keeping a window of data in memory.

 When reading from a Buffer table, data is processed both from the buffer and from the destination table (if there is one).

 Note that the Buffer tables does not support an index.
 In other words, data in the buffer is fully scanned, which might be slow for large buffers.
 (For data in a subordinate table, the index that it supports will be used.)

-If the set of columns in the Buffer table doesn’t match the set of columns in a subordinate table, a subset of columns that exist in both tables is inserted.
+If the set of columns in the Buffer table does not match the set of columns in a subordinate table, a subset of columns that exist in both tables is inserted.

-If the types don’t match for one of the columns in the Buffer table and a subordinate table, an error message is entered in the server log and the buffer is cleared.
+If the types do not match for one of the columns in the Buffer table and a subordinate table, an error message is entered in the server log, and the buffer is cleared.

-The same thing happens if the subordinate table doesn’t exist when the buffer is flushed.
+The same thing happens if the subordinate table does not exist when the buffer is flushed.